-We discover that Ladybug is on a mission to retrieve a briefcase with contents not yet known to him.
+We discover that Ladybug is on a mission to retrieve a briefcase with unknown contents.
 Because he recently discovered the peace of Zen, he leaves the pistol provided for him in the storage locker.
 His mission sounds simple, but it is to take place on a high-speed bullet train where everyone is captive until the next stop.
-Even Ladybug knows it can’t be that easy and as expected, discovers that the train is filled with characters bent on revenge, members of crime organizations, and those who murder, steal, lie, and blow things up.
+Even Ladybug knows it can’t be that easy and, as expected, discovers that the train is filled with characters bent on revenge, members of crime organizations, and those who murder, steal, lie, and blow things up.
 There’s even a venomous snake crawling underfoot.
-Akin to Charlie’s Angels, Ladybug is guided digitally by his handler Maria Beetle (Sandra Bullock).
+Akin to Charlie’s Angels, Ladybug is guided digitally by his handler, Maria Beetle (Sandra Bullock).
 I wonder if we’ll get to see her before the final credits.

 On the train, it becomes increasingly apparent that we’ve entered a dreamscape created by the collective minds of Monty Python, Quentin Tarantino, Guy Ritchie, and Stanley Kubrick.
 In this virtual world, we laugh at violence, wait for punchlines, root for our heroes, and experience larger-than-life events that can only occur in fantasies.

-Developing the Zen theme, Ladybug is continually repeating phrases about peace and understanding as he masterfully dominates those who defy him with whatever weapon he finds.
-Hand-to-combat experts with their swords and deft moves play their roles as effective mayhem makers, and even the train has a few tricks.
+Developing the Zen theme, Ladybug continually repeats phrases about peace and understanding as he masterfully dominates those who defy him with whatever weapon he finds.
+Hand-to-combat experts, with their swords and deft moves, play their roles as effective mayhem makers, and even the train has a few tricks.

 Playing in theaters.

 Based on the book by Kotaro Isaka